 There is a necessary awareness that must take place in order to take back the rightful control of one’s emotions.
 The tricky part is in the identification of internal and external triggers.
 There is often an emotional root that has been left invalidated and malnourished that breeds a less than desirable emotional response.
 Instinctually we have a natural behavioral response pattern of reacting aggressively.
 How do you temper a natural learned response?
 The key is to identify the triggers and incorporate an alternative behavior when responding.
 For every action there is a reaction, right?
 Are you ready to experience the healing and sense of peace that accompanies an effective “healthy” reaction?

 One can express, suppress, or calm emotions in a multitude of ways.
 In order to express angry feelings in a healthy and non-aggressive way, it becomes a process in the understanding of self.
 What does this process look like (Note: This process is unique to you)?

-4) Suppress, convert, and redirect destructive into constructive and healthy outlets
+- Convert and redirect destructive thoughts, feelings and emotions into constructive and healthy outlets

 - Incorporation of strategies: Assertiveness training, relaxation techniques, cognitive restructuring, problem solving techniques, better communication, using humor, and changing your environment to name a few.